rsanchezgarc/cesped/README.md

 ```
 --mpirun /path/to/mpirun  --relionBinDir /path/to/relion/bin
 ```
 Alternatively, you can build a [singularity](https://docs.sylabs.io/guides/3.0/user-guide/index.html) image, using the definition file we provide [relionSingularity.def](cesped%2FrelionSingularity.def)
 ```commandline
 singularity build relionSingularity.sif relionSingularity.def
 ```
-And edit the config file to point where the singularity image file is located, or use the command line argument
+and edit the config file to point where the singularity image file is located, or use the command line argument
 ```
 --singularityImgFile /path/to/relionSingularity.sif
 ```